-I you havn’t heard of it, Shapez is a “a game about building factories to automate the creation and processing of increasingly complex shapes across an infinitely expanding map”.
+I you haven’t heard of it, Shapez is a “a game about building factories to automate the creation and processing of increasingly complex shapes across an infinitely expanding map”.

 It’s like Factorio, but easier for simpletons like me to understand.